 word-forming element meaning "mind, mental; spirit, unconscious," from Greek combining form of psykhē "the soul, mind, spirit; life, one's life, the invisible animating principle or entity which occupies and directs the physical body; understanding, the mind (as the seat of thought), faculty of reason" (see psyche).
 It also was used to form compounds in Greek, such as psychapates "soul-beguiling" (with apate "deceit").

 c.
 1600, of material things, "to dissect, take to pieces," from French analyser, from the noun analyse "analysis" (see analysis).
-Of literature, "examine critically to get the essence of," from 1610s; meaning in chemistry ("resolve a compound into elements") dates from 1660s.
-General sense of "to examine closely" dates from 1809; psychological sense is from 1909.
+Of literature, "examine critically to get the essence of," from 1610s; the meaning in chemistry ("resolve a compound into elements") dates from 1660s.
+The general sense of "to examine closely" dates from 1809; the psychological sense is by 1909.
 Related: Analyzed; analyzing.

 by 1914 as "to subject to psychoanalysis," short for psychoanalyze.
 From 1934 as "to outsmart" (also psych out), and by 1952 in bridge as "make a bid meant to deceive an opponent."
 From 1963 as "to unnerve."
 However to psych (oneself) up is from 1972; to be psyched up "stimulate (oneself), prepare mentally for a special effort" is attested from 1968.